nutjob-laboratories/merk/README.txt

   <p align="center">
  <center><a href="./graphics/styler.png"><img src="./graphics/styler_small.png"></a></center></br>
   <center><i><small>The text style dialog.
 The text style can be edited for all windows/channels, or for specific channels.
 Styles are saved by network, so they are applied no matter what server you're connected to.
-Changes, once saved, are automatically and instantly applied.
-The instructional text can be removed with the "Simplified dialogs" option in settings.</small></i></center>
+Changes, once saved, are automatically and instantly applied.</small></i></center>
   </p>

   <p align="center">